danphillips-ca/danphillips-ca.github.io/all_collections/_cheatsheets/styleguide.md

 To keep files under the github limit, images will be hotlinked using Google Photos for hosting.
 Images will be stored in fully shared albums.
 There will be three albums:
 1. **danphillips.ca-Hotlink-Images** will be used for page header images.
 Although none are expected, any images that are not associated with either a Journal entry or a Musing entry can also be placed here.
 2. **danphillips.ca-Hotlink-Images-Content** will be used for images in journal entries.

+## Markdown

+I intend to always use variables for links and images, and I will define them at the end of markdown documents.
+This gives me a consistant place to check when migrating content to ensure that all related assets are brought [html].